nirzari/groovy-scripts/README.md

-# retrigger-jenkins-build
+# groovy-hacks
-This repository contains a little script to re-run jenkins job with groovy.
+This repository contains collection of scripts for groovy hacks.

+rebuild.grrovy re-runs jenkins job with groovy.
 This should be run in &lt;jenkins-url>/script.